guru9/jollyJet/docs/implementation-plans/08-product-module-plan.md

   public toggleWishlist(): Product {
     return Product.create({
       ...this.toProps(),
-      isInWishlist: !this.isInWishlist,
+      isWishlistStatus: !this.isWishlistStatus,
-      wishlistCount: this.isInWishlist ? this.wishlistCount - 1 : this.wishlistCount + 1,
+      wishlistCount: this.isWishlistStatus ? this.wishlistCount - 1 : this.wishlistCount + 1,
       updatedAt: new Date(),
     });
   }

   // Method to add to wishlist
   public addToWishlist(): Product {
-    if (this.isInWishlist) {
+    if (this.isWishlistStatus) {
       return this; // Already in wishlist
     }
     return Product.create({
       ...this.toProps(),
-      isInWishlist: true,
+      isWishlistStatus: true,
       wishlistCount: this.wishlistCount + 1,
       updatedAt: new Date(),
     });